SatwikVats/URL-Shortening-Microservice/README.md

 - For each short URL, we have an array of objects 'clicks', where each objects contains the timstamp recorded during click and geographical location in the form of longitude and latitude.
 - We have an API which provides us time-based analytics in the form of most active hours.

+## Caching:

+Redis has been implemented to smoothen the URL retrieval process by reducing the load on DB (by reducing the number of queries) and enhancing the performance (query execution time).
+We have setup the client connection in `redis.ts` under `config` module.
+Using the same client, we are performing all the operations throughout our project.
+In this case, Redis takes up the default port of 6379.
+To install Redis and run the server on your local machine, follow the offical Redis [documentation](https://redis.io/docs/install/install-redis/).

 ## Steps to host the server locally:

 - Clone the project from Github repository to your local machine.